yonz2/containerlab/containers/wireguard/README.md

 This document outlines the procedure for deploying the official `linuxserver/wireguard` Docker image within this project, specifically for use on a SONiC virtual machine.

 This method does not involve building a new image from a `Dockerfile`.
-Instead, the pre-built image is pulled from Docker Hub, archived, and then transferred to the target system where it is loaded into the local Docker environment.
+Instead, the pre-built image is pulled from Docker Hub, archived, **compressed**, and then transferred to the target system where it is **decompressed** and loaded into the local Docker environment.

 ---